 If you ever read (and I mean read, not just signed) a bank loan or revolving credit agreement, then you know the document can be a little overwhelming.

 Whenever first 20 pages of a document include mostly definitions, you know it is going to be a tough read.
-Not only must you keep referring to what the words mean throughout the document, but every other word sends you to a different section for further clarification.
+You must always refer to what the words mean throughout the document.
+But, every other word sends you to a different section for further clarification.

 Of course, you should understand key words and phrases.
 You should challenge them if necessary.
 Treat this like any other business transaction—you want the best possible result with the least possible pain.

-So let’s go through some important items we think you should understand and what questions you need to ask when dealing with your banking institution.
+So let’s go through some important items we think you should understand.
+Find out which questions you need to ask when dealing with your bank.

 Collateral is the asset(s) you are pledging as security against repayment of the loan.
 You forfeit these pledged assets in the event of a loan default.
 Depending on the size of the loan or revolving credit, you want to make sure that the collateral matches or exceeds your loan or line of credit.